 - Contact your health care provider immediately.

-- Bring your immunization record if available to the clinic or hospital; tetanus immunization is often required following a bite wound.
+- Bring this information about rabies vaccine, and your immunization record if available, to the clinic or hospital; tetanus immunization is often required following a bite wound.

 Additional Rabies Information